simran-nijjar/simran-nijjar/README.md

 ### Hi there 👋

+I'm a university student majoring in Computer Science 💻 and Molecular Biology & Biochemistry 🧬
+- 📚 I'm currently learning about markov decision processes, reinforcement learning, anomaly detection in cybersecurity, and the x86-64 assembly language in my classes this semester
+- 👩‍💻 I have experience programming in C, C++, C#, Java, Python, Javascript
+- 💬 Reach out to me on linkedin: simran-nijjar-
+- 👀 Check out some of my group and personal projects that are public for viewing while I work on some private projects that are in the works

 <!--
 **simran-nijjar/simran-nijjar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.